FishyByte/SushiRNG/README.md

 git clone https://github.com/FishyByte/SushiRNG.git
 ```

 For the raspberry pi we only care about the `rpi` directory.
-Before we can fire up the openCV script were going to
+Before we can fire up the openCV script we're going to
 need to tweak the color ranges in `rpi/app.py`.
 Grab some still images from the pi with the `raspistill` command and then
 use the provided range detector script to find the HSV color space range of the image, this is how the fish will be tracked.